Are you wondering, “Why do I crave tomatoes?”

 For example, French fries are notoriously ‘bad’ for your health with all their salt, sugar and carbs.
 Now what goes with French fries?
 Ketchup!

 Oftentimes people will avoid eating French fries.
-And if you don’t have any fries, then perhaps you aren’t having any ketchup or tomatoes either.
+But potatoes are good for you!
+So if you don’t have any potatoes or fries, then perhaps you aren’t having any ketchup or tomatoes either.

 Admittedly, by restricting French fries you would most likely start to crave French fries.